Rise of the Legend: Production

-On 19 August 2013 it was announced that Edko Films, Irresistible Delta and BDI Films were teaming up for an upcoming action film based on life stories of the legendary martial arts master Wong Fei-Hung.
+In August 2013, it was announced that Edko Films, Irresistible Delta and BDI Films were teaming up for an upcoming action film based on life stories of the legendary martial arts master Wong Fei-Hung.
 The producers would be William Kong, Liu Erdong and Ivy Ho, while director Roy Chow would be directing on the script by Christine To.
-On 12 June 2014 it was announced that Universal Pictures International acquired all international rights to the film, including North America and Edko Films will distribute the film in Asia.
+On 12 June 2014 it was announced that Universal Pictures International acquired all international rights to the film, including North America, and Edko Films would distribute the film in Asia.
 It was also announced that the film was in post-production, which Universal would be co-producing along with Edko Films and Irresistible Films.

 Principal photography began on 20 August 2013 in China and wrapped up in mid-December of the same year.